souroshsepehri/zimmer-chatbot/VERCEL_DEPLOYMENT_GUIDE.md

 - `GET /` - Chatbot interface
 - `POST /api/chat` - Chat API
 - `GET /health` - Health check

+## Troubleshooting

+### If you get "functions and builds cannot be used together":
+- Use Option A (no vercel.json) or Option B (simple vercel.json)
+- The current `vercel.json` should work, but if not, try the simpler versions

+### If deployment still fails:
+1. Make sure you're using `main-vercel.py` as `main.py`
+2. Make sure you're using `requirements-vercel.txt` as `requirements.txt`
+3. Try without any `vercel.json` file first

 ## Rollback Plan
 If you need the full-featured version: